 Cores: 18 | Threads: 36 | Base clock: 3.0GHz | Boost clock: 4.4GHz | L3 cache: 24.75MB | TDP: 165W

-If you’re the kind of user that demands world-class performance, and you couldn’t care less about cost, the Intel Core i9-9980XE is the best processor for you.
+Are you the kind of user that demands world-class performance, and couldn’t care less about cost?
+The Intel Core i9-9980XE is the best processor for you.
 With 18-cores and 36-threads, it absolutely destroys everything else on the market right now, if only just barely.
 Multi-threaded applications and workstation-class projects are going to breeze by with this chip.
-However, if you need to ask how much it costs more than once, it might not be for you.
+However, if that price tag makes you do a double take, then it might not be for you.

 Read the full review: Intel Core i9-9980XE